 In the past, certificates could have a validity of 8 to 10 years, that number has been significantly reduced over the years.
 Browser Vendors such as Mozilla, Apple, and Google, quickly found out that a longer validity period leads to a longer window of exposure to threats.
 If a certificate is found to have implemented a known insecure encryption technology (As was the case with SHA-1 Encrypted SSL Certificates) then a shorter window of exposure protects sites from potential exploits.

-We can only expect the time frame to get shorter as time progresses, and it is important to stay up to date with these changes to not only avoid rank penalties of having an insecure site, but also to avoid losing visitor trust.
-We here at My Website Spot tack security seriously, and at the time of this writing, our client’s SSL certificates are automatically updated and replaced once every 3 months!
+We can only expect the time frame to get shorter as time progresses, and it is important to stay up to date with these changes to not only avoid rank penalties of having an insecure site but also to avoid losing visitor trust.
+We here at My Website Spot take security seriously, and at the time of this writing, our client’s SSL certificates are automatically updated and replaced once every 3 months!

 In the future, site visitors could begin to see errors in their browser like one below captured from Firefox when a multi-year SSL is used: